marangiop/diff_BUM_HMM/README.md

 The table above only includes instructions for figures (or subpanels of figures) from the paper that have been generated programmatically.

 ## Dependencies

 The pipeline is built in R. Python and Jupyter (notebook) are needed for performing some of the raw data analysis and figure generation.

 - R 4.0.0 (2020-04-24) (version 3.6.3 2020-02-29 tested working)
 - RStudio 1.2.5001 (version 1.1.442 tested working)
 - Python 3.7.6 (unless specified otherwise)

+If .R scripts are run using previous versions of R, Bioconductor v 3.10 needs to be installed.

 ## Requirements

-We provide a requirements.txt file listing R and Python packages with correct versions used in the development and benchmarking of the diffBUM-HMM pipeline described in this study, as reference and also to enable quick installation of the packages.
-TBA
+We provide two requirements.txt file (inside Requirements directory ) listing R and Python packages with versions used in the development and benchmarking of the diffBUM-HMM pipeline described in this study, as reference and also to enable quick installation of the packages.

 ## A note on OS compatibility

 The entire repository has been tested successfully on Mac OS.
 All .R scripts have been tested successfully for Mac OS and Windows.
-Jupyter notebooks for Figure 4, 6 and S2 have partial dependencies (the pyCRAC software package and MEME Suite software) that are only supported by Mac OS, hence cannot be fully run on Windows.
+Jupyter notebooks for Figure 4, 6 and S2 have partial dependencies (the pyCRAC software package and MEME Suite software) that are only supported by Mac OS and Linux, hence cannot be fully run on Windows.